AlmaLinux/leapp-repository/README.md

 Required fields:

 - action: what action to perform on the listed package
     - 0 - present
     - 1 - removed
     - 2 - deprecated
     - 3 - replaced
     - 4 - split
     - 5 - merged
     - 6 - moved to new repository
     - 7 - renamed
+    - 8 - reinstalled
 - arches: what system architectures the listed entry relates to
 - id: entry ID, must be unique
 - in_packageset: set of packages on the old system